Paouky/paouky-docs/docs/about-grin/transactions.md

 # Transactions

-Mimblewimble transactions are interactive, meaning both parties need some kind of interaction with each other to exchange the necessary data.
-This communication can happen in countless different ways, such as through a network, email, forum, social media, chat, letter, carrier pigeon etc.
+Mimblewimble transactions are interactive, meaning both parties need some kind of communication to interact with each other and exchange the necessary data to create a transaction.

 Let's see how a standard transaction flow looks like: